kaisenlinux/minikube/site/content/en/docs/contrib/tests.en.md

 ## TestFunctional
 are functionality tests which can safely share a profile in parallel

+## TestFunctionalNewestKubernetes
+are functionality run functional tests using NewestKubernetesVersion

 #### validateNodeLabels
 checks if minikube cluster is created with correct kubernetes's node label